shynno-scarlet/BepInExport/readme.md

-You can use this Lib to export the active Scene in a Unity Game/Software as an OBJ File.
+You can use this Lib to export the active Scene in a Unity Game/Software to an OBJ File.

 I made this for FlowScape (Steam: https://store.steampowered.com/app/1043390), but it should work with other Unity software as well.